nutanix-japan/ntnxclusctl/docs/autoscaler_testing.md

     curl -OL https://raw.githubusercontent.com/kubernetes/autoscaler/master/cluster-autoscaler/cloudprovider/clusterapi/examples/deployment.yaml
     ```

-2. Set your environment variables for the following

-    - The namespace on which your workload cluster was deployed
-    - The Autoscaler image you would like to use
+2. Set your environment variables for the Autoscaler image you would like to use

     ```bash
-    export AUTOSCALER_NS=mynamespace #remember to use your own export AUTOSCALER_IMAGE="us.gcr.io/k8s-artifacts-prod/autoscaling/cluster-autoscaler:v1.24.1"
+    export AUTOSCALER_IMAGE="us.gcr.io/k8s-artifacts-prod/autoscaling/cluster-autoscaler:v1.24.1"
     ```

     !!!info
-           Other Autoscaler images can be found [here](https://github.com/kubernetes/autoscaler/releases)
+           Other versions of ``Autoscaler`` images can be found [here](https://github.com/kubernetes/autoscaler/releases).

-3. Modify the following highlighted sections of the ``deployment.yaml`` file (specifically inside the container section)
+3. Modify and add (where necessary) the following highlighted sections of the ``deployment.yaml`` file (specifically inside the container section)

-    ```yaml hl_lines="6-14 18"
+    ```yaml hl_lines="6-21"
     containers:
        - image: ${AUTOSCALER_IMAGE}
          name: cluster-autoscaler